 Volunteer Service Reporting

-The hours and value of volunteer service by Back Country Horsemen is consistently underreported.
+The hours and value of volunteer service by Back Country Horsemen are consistently under-reported.
 It seems that while our members are more than willing to volunteer their time and energy to maintain trails all across the country, many are reluctant to report the hours and expenses incurred in that effort.

 Collecting Volunteer & Education Hours: Why and How